marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/sqrt.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: SQRT, DSQRT, CSQRT, ZSQRT, CDSQRT, root, square-root

 .. _sqrt:

-.. index:: SQRT

-.. index:: DSQRT

-.. index:: CSQRT

-.. index:: ZSQRT

-.. index:: CDSQRT

-.. index:: root

-.. index:: square-root

 SQRT --- Square-root function
 *****************************